License Fee Schedule

 |Active or House Counsel in the first, second or third full year of admission||

 |Members age 72 years or older (regardless of status)||

 View descriptions of all membership statuses on our Membership Count & Statuses page.

 Active: Active members are licensed to practice law in Idaho.
 In addition to paying an annual license fee and client assistance fund assessment, active members must file a Trust Account Certificate and complete the Disclosure of Professional Liability Insurance form.
-Idaho attorneys are not required to have a trust account unless they handle client or third party fund and they are not required to carry professional liability insurance.
+Idaho attorneys are not required to have a trust account unless they handle client or third party funds and they are only required to be covered by professional liability insurance if they represent private clients.
 However, all active members must complete both forms.